Incendiarism in the 19th Century

 Thomas Flitton, High Farm.
 Tuesday 7 January 1851

 About 7pm on Tuesday 7 January 1851, a number of stacks on a piece of land south of Ashwell Road owned by Thomas Flitton of High Farm were found alight and all destroyed owing to the strong wind blowing, with a total value of £400.
-The incendiary turned out to be Flitton’s estranged wife and the full story is told as part of the Flitton family history, rather than here.
+The incendiary turned out to be Flitton’s estranged wife and the full story may be fund here Flitton Family History

 John Hall, High Farm.
 Friday 22 November 1878